Frank Schinzel

 Profile

-I am Frank Schinzel, Scientist at the National Radio Astronomy Observatory, where I am currently leading the Very Large Array/Very Long Baseline Array Science User Support Group.
+I am Frank Schinzel, Scientist at the National Radio Astronomy Observatory, where I am currently involved in interference protection at the Very Large Array and Very Long Baseline Array and spectrum management.
 I am also Adjunct Professor at University of New Mexico.

 I have a broad range of research interests that include: relativistic outflows from super massive black holes, the connection between radio and gamma-ray skies, finding creative ways to make use of current and upcoming sky surveys, and developing new techniques in calibration, imaging, or observations.
 I also have a specific interests in polarimetric observations of the radio sky and improving our knowledge of on-sky calibrator sources to enable accurate full-polarization calibration.
 I am also involved in radio astronomy instrumentation across all wavelengths, especially with interferometers at all scales.
-For broader scientific and societal impacts I focus on spectrum management at the national and international level.
+Currently, my work focuses on spectrum management at the national and international level, including coordination of NRAO’s New Mexico Interference Protection Group and coordinating NRAO’s contributions to the National Spectrum Strategy.

 Vita